Archeryman.com Help for Archery Hunters

 Your Stand Location

 The location where you choose to set up a stand is important.
 Most experienced hunters prefer to set up near "funnels."
 A funnel is an area where deer travel a lot.
 It may be a trail on the edge of a thick growth of brush, or a swamp, or simply where several deer trails come together.
 I look for deer trails and try to set up where 2 or more trails intersect.
 I prefer to be about 18 yards from the trail.
 You also want to be down wind from the trail.
 The dominant winds in my area are from the west, so I try to set up to the east of a trail.
 I prefer to have multiple trees close together with a lot of branches just above the stand.
 If the deer looks up at you, its good to have a lot of cover so you're not silhouetted against the sky.
 Try to use a tree that is wider than your body so you won't stand out as much.
 Pine or hemlock trees provide excellent cover because they keep their needles all year long.
+If a good cover tree is not close to a deer trail, it may be better than a poor cover tree near a trail.
+Using calls and scents can draw a deer to your location.

 The height of your stand is important.
 If you're too low, the deer have a better chance to see and smell you.
 If you're too high, the angle is steeper and a double lung target is more difficult.
 I prefer to have my stand at 16 feet.
 My bow is then at 20 feet.
 If the deer is at least 12 yards away, there will be a sufficient angle to hit both lungs.
 If there is really good cover, you might consider lowering your stand.

 Here in Western New York, there are a lot of leaves on the trees at the start of bow season and half way through the season, most of the leaves are off the trees.
 Be cautious about having a lot of leaves on trees for cover because that might change quickly.
-Hemlock or pine trees are great to set up in or next to.
+Again, hemlock or pine trees are great to set up in or next to.
 They keep their needles year round.
 The smell of the hemlock tree may help to cover your smell.
 I prefer to be near a food source like apple or oak trees.
 It's usually not possible to get a location with all the above, but the more you do right, the better are your chances.

 ladder stand hang on 1 hang